-Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason facilities are matters, along with the relative sensitivity of the green Belt to development in relation to its five purposes should be taken into account when determining whether very special circumstances could exist in relation to future waste management proposals.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason facilities are matters, along with the relative sensitivity of the green Belt to development in relation to its five purposes should be taken into account when determining whether very special circumstances could exist in relation to future waste management proposals.
 Three waste management facilities identified in the Gloucestershire Waste Core Strategy (2012) are within the Green Belt.
 When determining planning applications, any specific locational need for waste treatment in a particular place as well as the wider environmental benefits of a proposal should be assessed as a material factor in decision-taking.
 Despite this, considerable weight should be attached to the value of the green Belt designation as set out in NPPF and in this plan. from the County Council on waste sites in the Green Belt, including the role of already consented sites within the designation and an overview of some of the principles guiding future decision making.
-PMM054 4.6.15 - 4.6.18 Shurdington Amendments have been made to the Green Belt boundary at Shurdington, shown on inset map 3 9appendix 5), to allow limited development and to provide a more appropriate boundary.
+PMM054 4.6.15 - 4.6.18 Other amendments to the Green Belt boundary Shurdington Amendments have been made to the Green Belt boundary at Shurdington, shown on inset map 3 9appendix 5), to allow limited development and to provide a more appropriate boundary.
 The amendments to the boundary at Shurdington include the existing playing field to the north of the settlement, and also land and existing built development to the south of the settlement.
 These amendments seek to provide a more appropriate Green belt boundary and also to allow for limited development to take place, where appropriate, and in accordance with Policies INF4 and INF5.
-West Cheltenham A change has been made to the Green Belt boundary to the north of the strategic allocation at West cheltenham and to the south of the allocation at north West Cheltenham in the area of the Old Gloucester Road and Arle Nurseries.
+West Cheltenham Removed because these amendments to the Green Belt boundary are no longer being furthered through the JCS, although they may be examined again through the Tewkesbury Borough Plan.
+A change has been made to the Green Belt boundary to the north of the strategic allocation at West cheltenham and to the south of the allocation at north West Cheltenham in the area of the Old Gloucester Road and Arle Nurseries.
 This is to provide a more appropriate Green Belt boundary after the removal of the strategic allocations from the Green Belt.
-South West Cheltenham Removed because these amendments to the Green Belt boundary are no longer being furthered through the JCS, although they may be examined again through the Tewkesbury Borough Plan.
-Gloucester Road and Arle Nurseries.
-This is to provide a more appropriate Green Belt boundary after the removal of the strategic allocations from the Green Belt.
+South West Cheltenham A small change has been made to the green Belt boundary at the south west of Cheltenham (known as the former M&G site) to provide a more appropriate boundary after an implemented permission.